 Despite the disruption of the COVID-19 pandemic, progress towards the demise of the London Interbank Offered Rate (LIBOR) has continued, and the cessation endgame has been established.
 At the end of 2020, Intercontinental Exchange (ICE), which administers Libor, proposed a plan to cease publication.
 Under the plan, which was confirmed on March 5, ICE would stop publishing the one-week and two-month settings of USD LIBOR immediately after December 31, 2021 and would cease publishing the remaining USD LIBOR settings on June 30, 2023.

-The proposed deferral of the more commonly used USD tenors would will provide time for more legacy contracts to mature.
+The proposed deferral of the more commonly used USD tenors will provide time for more legacy contracts to mature.
 While this is a welcome development, all other Libor currencies remain on the original 2021 cessation timeline and U.S. regulators have clearly stated that U.S. banks should cease writing new Libor contracts as soon as practicably possible, and that there should be no new USD LIBOR activity after the end of 2021.

 With the timeline set to transition away from LIBOR to Risk Free Rates (RFRs), several issues remain.
 Among the most significant of these facing the trade finance industry is the potential lack of availability of forward-looking term rates.
 Libor has long been the default benchmark interest rate for trade finance, with USD LIBOR serving as the most widely used benchmark across the industry globally.